OSGeo/gdal/doc/source/drivers/vector/mitab.rst

 Dataset Creation Options
 ~~~~~~~~~~~~~~~~~~~~~~~~

+-  .. config:: FORMAT
+      :choices: TAB, MIF

--  **FORMAT=MIF**: To create MIF/MID instead of TAB files (TAB is the
+      To create MIF/MID instead of TAB files

-   default).
--  **SPATIAL_INDEX_MODE=QUICK/OPTIMIZED**: The default is QUICK force
+-  .. config:: SPATIAL_INDEX_MODE
+      :choices: QUICK, OPTIMIZED
+      :default: QUICK

-   "quick spatial index mode".
-In this mode writing files can be about 5
+      In QUICK mode writing files can be about 5
       times faster, but spatial queries can be up to 30 times slower.
 This
       can be set to OPTIMIZED to generate optimized spatial index.

+-  .. config:: BLOCKSIZE
+      :choices: 512, 1024, ... , 32256
+      :default: 512

--  **BLOCKSIZE=[512,1024,...,32256]** (multiples of 512):
+      (multiples of 512)
       Block size for .map files.
-Defaults to 512.
       MapInfo 15.2 and above creates .tab files with a blocksize of 16384
       bytes.
 Any MapInfo version should be able to handle block sizes from
       512 to 32256.

 Layer Creation Options
 ~~~~~~~~~~~~~~~~~~~~~~

+-  .. lco:: BOUNDS
+      :choices: <xmin\,ymin\,xmax\,ymax>

--  **BOUNDS=xmin,ymin,xmax,ymax**: Define custom layer
+      Define custom layer
       bounds to increase the accuracy of the coordinates.
 Note: the geometry of written features must be within the defined box.

+-  .. lco:: ENCODING
+      :since: 2.3

--  **ENCODING=**\ *value*: (GDAL >=2.3) Define the encoding for field names and field values.
-The encoding name is specified in the format supported by CPLRecode (e.g. ISO-8859-1, CP1251, CP1252 ...) and internally converted to MapInfo charsets names.
+      Define the encoding for field
+      names and field values.
+The encoding name is specified in the format supported by :cpp:func:`CPLRecode` (e.g. ISO-8859-1, CP1251, CP1252 ...) and internally converted to MapInfo charsets names.
 Default value is '' that equals to 'Neutral' MapInfo charset.

+-  .. lco:: DESCRIPTION
+      :since: 3.1.0

--  **DESCRIPTION=**\ *value*: (GDAL >= 3.1.0) Friendly layer name (only for TAB format).
+      Friendly layer name (only for
+      TAB format).
 Friendly names can be up to 256 characters long and can include most ASCII characters.
 Supported by MapInfo Pro v15.0 or higher.

 Configuration options
 ~~~~~~~~~~~~~~~~~~~~~